rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Before joining Samagra, he was working as an Internal Auditor with Nokia.

-      A strong desire to bring about systemic change brings Manik to Samagra.
+      A strong desire to bring about systemic change brought him to Samagra.
 He plans to leverage his problem solving and stakeholder management skills to create impact at scale.
 Currently, he is part of the Samarth team in Himachal Pradesh.